snowiestudioo/snowiestudio/README.md

 # Welcome to Snowie Studio!

-**Snowie Studio** is an indie game and app development brand founded by Rafi from Bangladesh.
+**Snowie Studio** is an indie game and app development brand founded by Newaz Hossain Rafi from Bangladesh.

 ---